markasoftware/anypaste-website/content/making-plugins.md

 weight: 1100
 ---

-An Anypaste plugin is just an executable file (Bash will be used orr all examples, but you can use any language you wish).
+An Anypaste plugin is just an executable file (Bash will be used for all examples, but you can use any language you wish).
 This executable file is called with a single argument, which instructs the plugin on what to do.
 Additional data is not passed on the command line, but rather supplied through environment variables which the plugin can read at will.
 Here's a list of "commands" (the command line arguments) that can be passed to your plugin, and what your plugin should do in each situation:

 ## `check_eligibility`
 The plugin  should determine whether the file being uploaded is compatible with this plugin.
 Typically, this involves checking that `$ap_mime` is a supported MIME type and that `$ap_size` is not over the site's size limit.
 The plugin should exit with an exit code of `0` if it's compatible, or non-zero if it is incompatible.
 This step should *not* involve any sort of network communications.